 Cisco ASR 9000 Series Routers

-Cisco's ASR 9000 Series Routers are intended as WAN-edge routers for carriers who are required to support the highest quality data, voice and video services to residential, business, and mobile users by providing always-on availability, high speed, and application-aware intelligence.
-All models in the ASR 9000 portfolio of Routers run the IOS XR operating system, a distributed operating system designed for non-stop uptime.
-Performance of the Cisco ASR 9000 line of Routers can scale up to 96 Tbps per system. the Cisco ASR 9000 line of Routers support Gigabit Ethernet (GE), 10 GE, and 100 GE and feature fully redundant fabric and power modules, power entry modules, and fan trays plus redundant control planes.
+Cisco's ASR 9000 Series Routers are intended as edge routers for carriers who are required to deliver the highest quality data, voice and video services to residential, business, and mobile users by offering zero downtime operation, high performance, and application awareness.
+All models in the Cisco ASR 9000 line of Routers run Cisco's IOS XR, a self-healing, distributed OS designed for non-stop availability.
+Throughput of the ASR 9000 line of Aggregation Services Routers can scale to as high as 96 Tbps per chassis.
+Cisco's ASR 9000 family of Aggregation Services Routers support Gigabit Ethernet (GE), 10 GE, and 100 GE and feature redundant fabric and power supply, power entry modules, plus redundant control planes and switch fabric.

 The CRS Carrier Routing System

-Legacy Routers Supported by Progent's Network Professionals
+Older Routers Supported by Progent's Network Professionals

-- Cisco 500 Series Unified Communications Routers
+- Cisco 500 SR Line of Unified Communications Routers

-- Cisco 850 and 870 Model Routers
+- Cisco 850 and 870 Model Unified Communications Routers

-- Cisco 1700 Routers
+- Cisco 1700 Series Routers